ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - Toid is a text string, i.e. a wildcard pattern against which group names can be matched.

-   - Tperm is a set of specific permissions encoded as a bitmap, applied to groups whose name mathes with the wildcard pattern.
+   - Tperm is a set of specific permissions encoded as a bitmap, applied to groups whose name matches with the wildcard pattern.

 * A valid Access Token should always allow to at least retrieve the list of existing group configurations.